Updated 02/19/2025

 MD students have access to the MSAR, the Medical School Admissions Requirements, which is a comprehensive resource for admissions requirements to MD medical schools.
 Unfortunately, the MSAR only covers MD schools and programs.
 Choose DO, MSAR for DO schools, is a new resource that provides the same benefits that MSAR does.

-These benefits of Choose DO include information on each of the 35 DO schools of osteopathic medicine in the United States and their last three years of admission statistics.
+The benefits of Choose DO include information on each of the 35 DO schools of osteopathic medicine in the United States and the admission statistics for the last three years.
 You get precise admission requirements, and you can get the information while still attending high school to choose a better curriculum in college while pursuing your bachelor’s degree.
 However, students will need to keep updated on admission requirements throughout their college careers.

 The Osteopathic Approach to Medicine